glup-ai/kunstig-backend/README.md

 # Kunstig (API)
-This Kunstig API produces beautiful images from Kunstig's trained models.
+This repository holds Kunstig backend, a webapp that allows you to fetch images live from an AI model trained to create paintings in different art styles.

 This API is based on the repo [glup-ml-deployment-tutorial](https://github.com/glup-ai/glup-ml-deployment-tutorial/tree/master/Tutorial), and uses the deployment solution: Hosted app service using the Flask framework.